pwa-builder/pwa-features/README.md

 ### Submitting a demo
-Also, as with all PWABuilder projects, this is a "community firs"t project, and we would love to showcase your demos in the app!
+Also, as with all PWABuilder projects, this is a "community first" project, and we would love to showcase your demos in the app!
 Follow the instructions [here](https://github.com/pwa-builder/pwa-features/wiki/Submitting-a-new-demo) to do just that!.